byterubpay/meta/api/lightwallet_rest.md

 |------------|----------------|-----------------------------------------------------------|
 | tx         | binary         | Raw transaction bytes, in format used by daemon p2p comms |

-> This format is tricky unfortunately, it is custom to the monero daemon.
+> This format is tricky unfortunately, it is custom to the byterub daemon.
 The
-> internal code of `monerod` must be read to determine this format currently.
+> internal code of `byterubd` must be read to determine this format currently.

 **Response** object